-We have audited the consolidated financial statements of Kosciusko County Community Foundation, Inc. and Affiliate as of and for the years ended June 30, 2017 and 2016, and have issued our report thereon dated August 30, 2017, which contained an unqualified opinion on those consolidated financial statements.
+We have audited the consolidated financial statements of Kosciusko County Community Foundation, Inc. and Affiliate as of and for the years ended June 30, 2018 and 2017, and have issued our report thereon dated August 29, 2018, which contained an unqualified opinion on those consolidated financial statements.
 Our audits were performed for the purpose of forming an opinion on the consolidated financial statements as a whole.
 The consolidating statement of financial position and consolidating statement of activities are presented for the purpose of additional analysis and is not a required part of the consolidated financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.